Can CBD oil help anxiety?

 CBD oil that is swallowed – either as droplets, in food or drink or as capsules – will take longer to work, more likely measured in hours than minutes, but the length of the digestive process will depend on a number of factors including what has been eaten and how long ago.
 Chewable CBD gummies may allow for a degree of absorption through the mouth before they are swallowed.

 There are also a whole range of factors relating to a person’s general body chemistry and current state that could influence how long it takes for them to feel any effects of CBD oil.

 Age, weight, metabolism, body chemistry and the condition you want to treat can all have a bearing on what dosage of CBD you should take.
 And you should give particular consideration to how you take CBD, since different methods can make a huge difference to how much of the CBD is actually absorbed by your body (see How to use CBD oil for anxiety).

 The best way to find the right dose for you is to first choose a trustworthy CBD oil – one like Jersey Hemp, whose products are tested by an independent laboratory – so that you can have confidence in how much CBD is actually in the product.
 Then start with a small dosage and work your way up gradually.

 Begin with 5-10mg, try it for a few days and if there are no unwanted side-effects, continue by adding the same amount again.
-Repeat this process, perhaps keeping a diary to record how you feel each day, until you experience the desired effect.
+Repeat this process, perhaps keeping a diary to record how you feel each day, until you find the optimum amount for you.

 You can use the Jersey Hemp CBD dosage calculator to give you an idea of the dosage that might work for you.